ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-10-git-blame-unveiling-the-codes-history.md

 The `git blame` command is very versatile.
 Let's see some different usages.

 ### Basic usage
 Let's say you're working with a Swift file called `User.swift` and you want to know the history behind its lines.
-Open your terminal, navigate to your repository's root directory, and run the following command:
+Open your terminal, navigate to your repository's root directory, and run the following command, referencing your project file:

 {%- highlight txt -%}
 git blame User.swift